opdavies/talks/tdd-test-driven-drupal/slides.md

 ## _Core Testing Gate_

-New features should be accompanied by automated tests.
+- New features should be accompanied by automated tests.

-If the feature does not have an implementation, provide a test implementation.
+- If the feature does not have an implementation, provide a test implementation.

-Bug fixes should be accompanied by changes to a test (either modifying an existing test case or adding a new one) that demonstrate the bug.
+- Bug fixes should be accompanied by changes to a test (either modifying an existing test case or adding a new one) that demonstrate the bug.

 [.footer: https://www.drupal.org/core/gates#testing]

 ---

-[.header: alignment(center)]

-## _Testing may add time now,_ but save more <br>time in the future

----

-[.header: alignment(center)]

-## [fit] _How do you get quicker at writing tests?_
-# [fit] By writing more tests

----

 ## _Testing in Drupal_

-- _Drupal 7_ - Simpletest (testing) module provided as part of core
+- _Drupal 7_ - SimpleTest (testing) module provided as part of core
 - _Drupal 8_ - PHPUnit added as a core dependency
-- _PHPUnit Initiative_ - Simpletest to be deprecated and removed in Drupal 9
+- _PHPUnit Initiative_ - SimpleTest to be deprecated and removed in Drupal 9

 ---

-## _Setting up your environment_

-- Drupal includes `core/phpunit.xml.dist`
-- Copy to `core/phpunit.xml`
-- Amend values as needed
-  + Add base URL, database credentials
-- Docksal - `fin addon install phpunit`

----
+[.header: #53B0EB]

-## _Writing Tests (Drupal 8)_
+## Writing Tests (Drupal 8)

-- PHP class with `.php` extension
+- PHP class with _.php_ extension
-- `tests/src` directory within each module
+- _tests/src_ directory within each module
-- Within the `Drupal\Tests\module_name` namespace
+- Within the *Drupal\Tests\module_name* namespace
 - Class name must match the filename
 - Namespace must match the directory structure
 - One test class per feature
-- Each method must start with `test`
+- Each method must start with _test_

 ^ Different to D7